 Is there a fee to register for the conference?
 No, there are no fees to present at or attend the conference, which is free and open to the public.
 All we ask is that you honor your commitment to participate and contribute to the heady atmosphere.

 Where will I stay?
 There are a number of hotels and other places to stay in Hyde Park, which are detailed in our MEHAT Guide to Chicago.
-We also do our best to match out-of-town participants with hosts.
+If you’d like to try staying with a student, the most efficient way to go about it is to inquire through personal contacts at UChicago.
+Unfortunately, it is difficult and time-consuming for the organizers to make such arrangements upon request.

 What will I eat?
-We provide most meals — breakfast, lunch, and dinner — throughout the conference itself, including vegetarian options.
-That said, our MEHAT Guide to Chicago is an informed and opinionated resource about where to eat, how to get around, and what else to see and do in town.
+We provide most meals—breakfast, lunch, and dinner—throughout the conference itself, including vegetarian options.
+That said, our MEHAT Guide to Chicago is an informed resource about where to eat, how to get around, and what else to see and do in town.